lastingParadox/ff-site/archive-to-markdown/md/ff2/ff2.md

 **Bagelwrecker** _(19-Aug-18 03:41 PM)_

 > Only fair.
-> You're little faggot behind you decided to interfere so we might as well.
+> You're little sleazeball behind you decided to interfere so we might as well.

 **ProfessorTree** _(19-Aug-18 03:42 PM)_